Who we serve

 Small Town Program

-Recognizing that small towns face different challenges, the Housing Choice Initiative will set aside funding for a competitive capital grant program exclusively for towns with population under 7,000 (per 2017 US Census population estimate). $1 million in capital grant monies were awarded in FY 2019, and the same is expected for FY 2020.
+Recognizing that small towns face different challenges, the Housing Choice Initiative will set aside funding for a competitive capital grant program exclusively for towns with population under 7,000 (per 2017 US Census population estimate).
+A total of $2 million in capital grant monies were awarded in FY 2019 and FY 2020.
 Small Towns can also apply for Housing Choice Designation.

 New and better Coordinated Technical Assistance